docker/compose/docs/extends.md

-    Typically, you would have dropped this configuration into `docker-compose.yml` file, but in order to pull it into multiple files with `extends`, it needs to be in a separate file.
+    Typically, you would have dropped this configuration into `docker-compose.yml` file, but in order to pull it into multiple files with `extends`, we will put it in a separate file.

 #### Define the development environment